 - Community level outcome goals (Priority # 1)

 - A clear model of how to work together to achieve those goals (Priority # 2)

 Once defined, these are supported by:

 - Shared measurement of outcomes and leading indicators

 Collective impact generally requires the engagement of leaders from across different sectors of the community.
 When bringing diverse leaders together, collective impact requires increased focus on the building of relationships and the use of data to inform and measure progress.

-GROW Nova Scotia is using the Innoweave framework to develop GROW NS: School Food.
+GROW Nova Scotia is using the Collective Impact 3.0 terminology and framework to develop GROW NS: School Food while working with Innoweave.